-- Walpurgisnacht or May Eve (April 30th): associated with the goddesses Frey and Freya.
-Celebration of love and the coming of Spring.
+- Walpurgisnacht or May Eve (April 30th): associated with the god Frey and goddess Freya.
+Celebration of love, fertility and the coming of Spring.

 - Midsummer or Midsummarblot (June 21st): The date of this celebration can vary a little bit if you decide to do it on the actual Summer solstice.
 Bonfires, traditional music and the burning of corn dollies take place to celebrate the brightest time of the year.

 - Frey Feast or Freysblot (August 1st): thanksgiving for the fruits of the first harvest of the year.
-A loaf of bread is baked as an offering to the goddess Frey.
+A loaf of bread is baked as an offering to the god Frey.